gristlabs/grist-help/help/glossary.md

 ## Column

-A vertical series of cells in a table.
+A column is a vertical series of cells in a table.
 Columns in Grist have names.
 Each cell in a column is in a different row.
-Typically columns have data about a single aspect of many entities, whereas rows have data about many aspects of a single entity.
+When data from a column is present within a card, we call it a field.
+When a table of data is represented as a chart, we refer to each column as a series.
+From a data modeling perspective, columns typically have data about a single aspect of many real world entities, whereas rows have data about many aspects of a single entity.

 ## Column Options

-Every column's appearance and behavior can be customized.
-When there are intuitive ways to make such customizations, we implement them, but they can always be done systematically by clicking on the column header, clicking on the drop-down, and selecting "Column Options".
+Every column's appearance and behavior can be customized by clicking on the column header, clicking on the drop-down, and selecting "Column Options".

 ## Column Type